Kanjūrō Arashi

 Kanjūrō Arashi (嵐 寛壽郎, Arashi Kanjūrō) was a Japanese film actor.
 His nickname was "Arakan."
-He is famous for playing the role of Kurama Tengu sereies.
+He is famous for playing the role of Kurama Tengu series.
 He entered the film industry in 1927 and came to fame playing Kurama Tengu, a character in the Bakumatsu era created by Jirō Osaragi in his novels.
 In the 1950s he portrayed the Emperor Meiji in several hit films and appeared in yakuza films in the 1960s.
 He won Mainichi Film Award for Best Supporting Actor award for his role in The Profound Desire of the Gods.

 Filmography

 His filmography includes over 300 films: